AfrikaBurn/TMI/people/docs/OVERVIEW.md

 ## Configuration

-A minimal set of global settings may be found in the [config.js](../config.js) file and controls the endpoint name, port, processing phases, whitelisted clients and custom configuration data for endpoints.
+A minimal set of [global settings](./CONFIGURATION.md) may be found in the [config.js](../config.js) file and controls the service name, port, processing phases, whitelisted clients and custom configuration data for endpoints.

 The default configuration: